maplesond/spectre/doc/source/flatnj.rst

 Distance matrices
 ~~~~~~~~~~~~~~~~~

-Character distance matrices that are used by Gen4S for the estimation of 4-split weights from multiple sequence
+Character distance matrices that are used by FlatNJ for the estimation of 4-split weights from multiple sequence
 alignments must be placed in the DISTANCES block.